mauzware/Mauzalyzer/README.md

 ---

+## 📜 <i>**License**</i>

+This project is open-source and distributed under the terms of the MIT License.
+You are free to use, modify, and distribute it with proper attribution.

+---

 <i>**All kuddos go to my professor who taught me everything I know, I think she will be proud of me using this many emojis.**</i> 😅
 <br>
 <i>**To all my friends who supported me on this wonderful journey — I haven't forgotten you, folks.
 Big thanks and much love to all of you!**</i> ❤️